Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deploying-webassembly-libraries.md

 (hannobraun/Fornjot#71)*][Fornjot-71].

-The way Fornjot currently works is by implementing each primitive component (sketches, cuboids, cylinders, etc.) in its shared library which is loaded and executed at runtime.
-That way Fornjot can provide a stable set of core abstractions for manipulating shapes, then users can modify their models and reload them at runtime (often called ["Hot Module Replacement"][hmr] in the JavaScript world).
+The way Fornjot currently works is by implementing each primitive component (sketches, cuboids, cylinders, etc.) in a shared library which is loaded and executed at runtime.
+That way Fornjot can provide a stable set of core abstractions for manipulating shapes, then users can modify their models and reload them at runtime (similar to the idea of ["Hot Module Replacement"][hmr] in the JavaScript world).

 You could easily imagine an ecosystem evolving around Fornjot where users develop their own models and share them with others.